Devanshi-Aggarwal/DrGViswanathan-Challenge-2026/Day-30-Path-Sum/explanation.md

-# 112. Path Sum
+# 112. Path Sum — Explanation

 ## Problem Statement
-Given the root of a binary tree and an integer `targetSum`, determine if the tree has a **root-to-leaf path** such that the sum of node values equals `targetSum`.
+Given the `root` of a binary tree and an integer `targetSum`, return **true** if the tree has a **root-to-leaf path** such that adding up all the values along the path equals `targetSum`.

-A leaf node is a node with no children.
+A **leaf** is a node with no left or right child.

 ---

-## Approach: Depth First Search (DFS)
+## Approach Used: Depth First Search (DFS)

-We use DFS to explore every root-to-leaf path.
+We use **DFS (Depth First Search)** with **recursion** to explore every possible root-to-leaf path.

 At each node:
-1. Add current node value to running sum
+1. Add current node’s value to the running sum.
-2. If node is a leaf:
+2. Check if current node is a leaf node.
-   - Check if running sum equals targetSum
+3. If it is a leaf and sum equals `targetSum`, return `True`.
-3. Otherwise recursively explore left and right subtrees
+4. Otherwise, recursively check left and right subtrees.

----

-## Key Observation

-We need to check **complete root-to-leaf paths**, not partial paths.

-That means:
-- Reaching target sum before leaf node does **not** count.

 ---